 What is your position regarding increasing funding -specifically operating dollars - for security for nonprofits/houses of worship?
 I believe houses of worship need to demonstrate a level of participation and attendance at functions to be eligible for funding dollars.
+As our economy improves through the labor force.
+Houses of Worship will agin and eligible for funding dollars.
 As our economy improves through the labor force, Houses of Worship will gain and maintain security.